StefVuck/InteractiveSolarSystem/README.md

 - `color` - The color of the planet
 - `description` - Detailed text about the planet

+Moons are defined with similar properties and are associated with their parent planets.
+Each moon has its own detailed texture, orbital characteristics, and scientific information.

 Add new astronomy facts in `src/data/astronomyFacts.js`.
 Add new spacecraft or satellites by following the pattern in the `Spacecraft` component.